tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 about how they are going to communicate,  a contract  between two business men about a deal between their respective companies,  etc. .
 In this paper, we are going to focus on contracts that can be modeled as _transactions_ sequences.
 More specifically, we are going to do a case study using the Downsizing Game invented by <!-- \cite{downgame} -->.
-The Downsizing Game puts in place multiple players that are all pursuing the same goal of maximizing their own profit while  trying to lower the one of the other ones in order to either make the other ones lose the game or win the game themselves.
+The Downsizing Game puts in place multiple players that are all pursuing the same goal of maximizing their own profit.
 Players can make transactions between each other in order to trade every sort of resources that is available in the game.
 The goal of the case study is to see what are the steps to put in place a judging party that will enforce security protocol rules and what are the security requirements we can add on top of the functional requirements.
-Thorough our work setting up such a system and environment, we will report on the issues we face, the solution we find and the decision we make with the justifications for such choices.
+Thorough our work setting up such a system and environment, we will report on the issues we face, the solutions we find and the decision we make with the justifications for such choices.

 <!--
 \keywords{security, security protocols}